Pervasive Inequality in the Health Care System Sustains Discrimination and Poor Health Outcomes

 See our webpage on Disability Rights for more information on our civil rights work on behalf of individuals with disabilities.

 Health equity is the presence of opportunity for each person to be as healthy as possible regardless of their identity or circumstances.
+Health equity is achieved when a person’s characteristics and circumstances — including race and ethnicity, sex, gender identity, sexual orientation, age, income, class, disability, health, immigration status, nationality, religious beliefs, language proficiency, or geographic location — do not predict their health outcomes.
 Health disparities are gaps in health outcomes driven by differences in race, gender, income, socioeconomic status, sexual orientation, ability, English proficiency, immigration status, and geographic location, among other issues.
 Put another way, health equity is the absence of health disparities.

 The National Health Law Program believes that health equity is a moral imperative and basic human right.
-As an organization, National Health Law Program strives to achieve health equity by eliminating health disparities and advocating for national and state health care systems to remedy the harms caused by health disparities.
+As an organization, National Health Law Program strives to achieve health equity by building systems that eliminate discriminatory barriers to health, disrupt harmful stereotypes, promote health equity, support people who may be experiencing difficult circumstances, and by advocating for national and state health care systems to remedy the harms caused by health disparities.

 - Helping lead work in California on legislation providing Medicaid coverage for doula care, which can reduce the impacts of racism on pregnant women of color by helping them seek and advocate for culturally appropriate, patient-centered care;